Esen Taishi: Name

 Esen means "good health" in Mongolian.
 Taishi is derived from the Chinese title 太師 (tàishī), meaning Grand Preceptor.
-Among Mongol tribes, this title was used for powerful nobles who were not part of the Chinggisid lineage.
+Among Mongol tribes, this title was used for powerful nobles who were not part of the Genghisid lineage.

 In Chinese, Esen is rendered as 也先 (Yěxiān) or less commonly as 額森 (Ésēn).

 Youth and early career

 Esen was born to his father, Toghan, the Choros taishi who had expanded Oirat territory substantially, with more Mongol tribes acknowledging his supremacy.
 As an Oirat, Esen himself was not descended from Genghis Khan, which would hamper his claim to the title of great khan throughout his life.